-To configure your system to fileout in UTF-8:
+To configure your system to fileout in 8-bit extended ASCII, for compatibility with older code, you may specify this using:

+'''

-topaz 1> fileformat UTF8
+topaz 1> fileformat 8BIT

+'''

 The current fileformat and SourceStringClass settings are automatically added to the results of fileout.
 This ensures that the same format is used to filein as was used to fileout.
 Do not removes these statements, unless you are certain the correct settings will be used on any later filein; the incorrect settings can cause the input to be corrupted.